How to Implement Centers for Math

 Survey the existing knowledge of your students.
 Do this before, during, and after using the curriculum.
 This helps make sure you are keeping tabs on your students' knowledge and level of understanding.
 This could be in the form of a quick check, ticket out the door, student-led conference, or a one-on-one discussion.
 If a student needs to be moved, do it!
 Math centers should benefit students in the biggest way!

 Math centers for 3rd graders are a MUST.
-This small group-themed time is where you can really dive into struggling learners.

 How many math learning centers do you need?
 How many students would you prefer to have in each group?
 Don’t forget to separate the talkers, the players, and the ones who hate math from each other.
 Try your best to group students in ways that will bring the most academic benefit.
 If the majority of your students are middle to high academic achievers, pair a middle with a high student.
 You would use the same techniques with lower to middle achievers.
 You can change the rotation of students periodically as needed.
-Here is an example for math centers for multiplication:

 Centers for Math